 2. Use VPN for secure data transmission

-3. Rely on certificates and seals of approval
+3. rely on certificates and seals of approval

-4. Creating trust through transparency
+4. Create trust through transparency

-This is how online retailers can create the transparency they need for their customers:
+How online retailers can create the transparency they need for their customers:

 By adhering to these 4 security tips, nothing can go wrong when shopping online and the trust of customers is assured for the online retailer.
 This, of course, automatically increases customer loyalty and satisfaction.